Murder of Shanda Sharer: Appeals

 Loveless appealed her sentence, but it was upheld by the Indiana Supreme Court in 1994.

 In October 2007, Loveless's attorney, Mark Small, sought post-conviction relief from the Jefferson Circuit Court that originally sentenced her.
 He argued that Loveless had been "profoundly retarded" by childhood abuse.
 Moreover, she had not been represented competently by counsel during her sentencing, which caused her to accept a plea bargain in the face of exaggerated claims about her chances of receiving the death penalty.
 Small also argued that Loveless, who was 16 years old when she signed the plea agreement, was too young to enter into a contract in the state of Indiana without consent from a parent or guardian, which had not been obtained.
 If the judge accepted these arguments, Loveless could have been retried or released outright.

 On January 8, 2008, Loveless's request was rejected by Jefferson Circuit Judge Ted Todd.
 Instead, Loveless would be eligible for release in 15 years, thus maintaining the original guilty plea.
 On November 14, 2008, Loveless's appeal was denied by the Indiana Court of Appeals, upholding Judge Todd's ruling.
 Small stated that he would seek to have jurisdiction over the case moved to the Indiana Supreme Court.

 Releases

 Lawrence was released on December 14, 2000, after serving nine years.
-She remained on supervision until December 2002.
+She remained under supervision until December 2002.

 On April 28, 2006, Rippey was released from the Indiana Women's Prison after serving fourteen years of her original sentence.
 She remained on supervised parole for five years until April 2011.

-Tackett was released from Rockville Correctional Facility on January 11, 2018, the 26th anniversary of Sharer's death, after serving nearly twenty-six years, and completed an additional year of supervised release.
+Tackett was released from Rockville Correctional Facility on January 11, 2018, the 26th anniversary of Sharer's death, after serving nearly 26 years, and completed an additional year of supervised release.

 Loveless was released from Indiana Women's Prison on September 5, 2019.
-After serving more than twenty-six years in prison, she will serve her post-release supervision in Jefferson County, Kentucky.
+After serving more than 26 years in prison, she will serve her post-release supervision in Jefferson County, Kentucky.